 |Actual Lease Costs||Total Savings|

 I have two district offices: one in Dallas and one in Hawley.
-The monthly rent for each of these offices is $2,268.10 and $480.67 respectively.
-Both include utilities.
+The monthly rent for each of these offices is $2,752.87 and $677.08 respectively.
+The Hawley office rent includes utilities.
+Utilities at the Dallas office cost an additional $269.28 a month.

 Reducing Government Costs

 I have supported reductions in the operational costs of the General Assembly.
-Since 2007, the fiscal year in which I took office, Senate operational costs have been trimmed by more than $8 million.
+Since 2007, the fiscal year in which I took office, the percentage of the annual general fund budget for Senate operational costs have remained steady.

 Open Records Law